Charitable giving: Creating your personal philanthropy strategy

 Giving doesn’t have to end with donating money or things – you can donate your time, as well or instead.

 - Volunteering with a local charity or nonprofit.
 Whether you leverage your skills to teach or mentor others or serve on the board of a nonprofit, there are many opportunities to give back with your time.
 If you’re retired and have connections with community organizations outside of work hours, then skills-based volunteering — using your career expertise to help others — may be a natural progression for you.

 - Voluntourism, or volunteering while traveling.
 The dream of exploring the world while making it a better place can become a reality in retirement, when you’ll likely have a more flexible schedule.
 Traveling with a purpose — commonly referred to as “voluntourism” — can be done independently, though working with an accredited organization can ensure your safety, as well as the impact of your endeavors.

 Additional tips to consider:

 - Websites like volunteermatch.org and idealist.org can help you find volunteer opportunities near you that fit your interests and skills.

 - If you volunteer with a nonprofit, keep track of your volunteer auto mileage and expenses, as those may be tax deductible, too.

 - Volunteering in retirement presents unique opportunities since retirees often have more professional experience and more free time; charities especially value the contributions that retired and senior volunteers bring.

 Once you’ve identified your personal goals and priorities for giving, an Ameriprise financial advisor can help create a charitable and personal giving strategy that fits with your overall financial goals.
-They’ll help create an approach that maximizes your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.
+They’ll help create an approach that can optimize your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.